happypandax/happypandax.github.io/_sources/install.rst.txt

 ::

-    hello
+    version: '3'

+    services:
+      happypandax:
+        image: twiddly/happypandax:latest
+        ports:
+          - "7006:7006"
+          - "7007:7007"
+          - "7008:7008"
+        volumes:
+          - ./data:/data
+          - ./content:/content
+        links:
+          - db

+      db:
+        image: postgres:latest
+        restart: always
+        ports:
+          - 7005:5432
+        environment:
+          POSTGRES_USER: 'happypandax'
+          POSTGRES_PASSWORD: 'postgres'
+        volumes:
+          - database:/var/lib/postgresql/data

+    volumes:
+      database:
+        driver: local

 Change the ports and folder mappings as desired.
 In particular you should change ``./content:/content`` to ``<where your manga folder is located>:/content``, or else the expected content folder will be a folder named ``content`` in the ``HappyPanda X`` folder.

 You can also change the ports, if you wish to do so, do it like this: ``<your custom port>:7008``

-**Notice that the port to postgres is set to 7005:5432**, meaning unless you change it, you will have to use port ``7005`` to connect to it with.
+**Notice that the port to postgres is set to 7005:5432**, meaning unless you change it, you will have to use port ``7005`` to connect to it with *from outside*.

 Now, create a ``config.yaml`` file with these contents and save it inside the ``data`` folder (unless you changed it then this folder is expected to be named ``data`` inside the ``HappyPanda X`` folder, create it if it doesn't exist):